I-Am-Crumbles/I-Am-Crumbles.github.io/_posts/2022-11-24-HTB-You-Know-0xDiablos.md

 ![Didn't Work](/docs/assets/images/HTB/diablos/diablos26.png)

-After spending some time on google trying to figure out a reason what exactly I was missing it turned out to be a lot.
+After spending some time on google trying to figure out what I was missing it turned out to be a lot.
 I was able to find a payload [here](https://www.bmwalsh.net/hack-the-box/beginner-track/you-know-0xdiablos) that did work.

 `python3 -c 'import sys; sys.stdout.buffer.write(b"A" * 188 + b"\xe2\x91\x04\x08" + b"DUMB\xef\xbe\xad\xde\x0d\xd0\xde\xc0")' | ./vuln `

 ![Did work](/docs/assets/images/HTB/diablos/diablos27.png)

-so to break it down `python3 -c` calls python3 and tells it to execute statements as a command. `import sys;` imports the *sys* library, and `sys.stdout.buffer.write` is used because in python3 all strings are encoded in unicode and the print funciton does not print binary data.
+To break it down `python3 -c` calls python3 and tells it to execute statements as a command. `import sys;` imports the *sys* library, and `sys.stdout.buffer.write` is used because in python3 all strings are encoded in unicode and the print funciton does not print binary data.
 So stdout's underlying binary buffer must be written to, it's representation has to be used which looks like *b"example_text"*.

 `(b"A" * 188 + b"\xe2\x91\x04\x08" + b"DUMB\xef\xbe\xad\xde\x0d\xd0\xde\xc0")'`
 Tells python to write the binary representation of the string "A" 188 times, which is to cause the *segmentation fault* then write the hex value that represents the *flag()* functions location to call it and then finally feed it the 2 parameters found earlier.